mantidproject/mantid/docs/source/release/v4.1.0/reflectometry.rst

 - Tabs are now grouped inside "Batches" rather than having two separate "Groups" within each tab.
 This makes it easier to see which set of settings will be used together.
 Batches can be added/removed using the menu and the Batch tabs on the left.
 - The Settings tab has been split into two separate tabs, Experiment Settings and Instrument Settings.
 - The first and second transmission runs are now entered via two separate boxes.
 Multiple runs can be summed for either of these inputs by entering the run numbers as a comma-separated list.
-- Default values for the currently instrument are automatically set in the Experiment and Instrument Settings tabs when the interface is opened or the instrument is changed.
+- Default values for the current instrument are automatically set in the Experiment and Instrument Settings tabs when the interface is opened or the instrument is changed.
 - Processing in event mode is now done asynchronously.
 Previously this used to lock up MantidPlot.
 - Error handling has been improved to catch invalid inputs earlier.
 Errors are highlighted in red or (for the table) with a red star.